jorgebucaran/cookbook.fish/README.md

 funcsave mkdirp
 ```

-Alternative, you can use the [`functions`](http://fishshell.com/docs/current/commands.html#functions) builtin to write the function definition to a file.
+Alternatively, you can use the [`functions`](http://fishshell.com/docs/current/commands.html#functions) builtin to write the function definition to a file.

 ```fish
 functions mkdirp > ~/.config/fish/functions/mkdirp.fish